mxsjoberg/pas2wat/README.md

 ## debugging

-The compiler can be configured to output additional information, such as tokens, AST, and symbol table:
+The compiler can be verbose:

 - set `DEBUG` as true to enter debug mode
 - set `DEBUG_WITH_INPUT` as true to instruct the compiler to look for input file (otherwise expecting call to functions)